yankostadinov/core/packages/react-hooks/README.md

 ### useGlueInit

-**useGlueInit** is a React Hook which takes care for initializing Glue library.
-It can be to customize the initialization logic for Glue integration within you application.
+**useGlueInit** is a React Hook which takes care of initializing Glue library.
+It can be used to customize the initialization logic for the Glue integration within you application.

 | Property      | Type                          | Description                                                 | Default                            |
 | ------------- | ----------------------------- | ----------------------------------------------------------- | ---------------------------------- |